PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

 -----------------------------------------------

 .. code-block:: python
-    :linenos:

     # map works-on multiple iterables at the same time
     #   take the following 2 lists and a simple add function for instance
     a = [1,2,3]
     b = [4,5,6]
     def add(x,y):